codelittinc/incubator-resources/best_practices/servers.md

 ###All done
 There you are.
-Your main concern and point of vunerabilityafter completing this will be your application and services.
+Your main concern and point of vunerability after completing this will be your application and services.
 These are another animal entirely though.

-If you want to know more about our best practices, take a look in our [repository](https://github.com/codelittinc/incubator-resources).
+We're making a big push to externalize our processes and best practices, if you're interested in learning more take a look at our [repository](https://github.com/codelittinc/incubator-resources).
 We open source all of our policies and best practices as well as continue to add to them there.

 ------
 [^1]: Make sure it's `.pub`.
 This seems to be very simple, but I've seen two people (both *not* members of our organization -- it would be a quick way to stop being part of our org.) in my career, send me their private key (`id_rsa` without the .pub extension) when asking for their public keys.